mika-s/mika-s.github.io/_posts/2019-05-27-notes-on-70-761-Querying-Data-with-Transact-SQL.markdown

 Because the transaction was committed it will have the Trevor Tate customer.

 `SET XACT_ABORT ON` can be used to get more consistent behavior when an error occurs in the transaction.
-When it's on and an error occurs, the execution of code is aborted and the transaction is rolled back automatically.
+When it's on and an error occurs, the execution of code is aborted, and the transaction is rolled back automatically.

+`@@TRANCOUNT` returns a number.
+It will increment when `BEGIN TRANSACTION` runs and decrement when `COMMIT` is run. `ROLLBACK TRANSACTION` (except with a savepoint) will set `@@TRANCOUNT` to 0.
+`@@TRANCOUNT` can therefore be used to check if we are in an open transaction.

+`XACT_STATE()` can also be used to check the status of a transaction.
+It returns:
+  * 0 when no transaction is open.
+  * 1 when the transaction is open and committable.
+  * -1 when the transaction is doomed.

 <a name="try_catch"></a>